MEDIEVAL SINGING | Level 1 – Basic

 Course Description

-Since its rediscovery in the 19th century, the Codex Buranus has been offering its voice in delivering one of the most treasured testimonies of the rich and intense cultural lives of medieval men and women.
-Thought to have been compiled sometime in the 13th century, this unusual manuscript contains over 200 poems, some of which have been transmitted with musical notation.
+Since its rediscovery in the 19th century, the Codex Buranus has been one of the most treasured testimonies of the rich and intense cultural lives of medieval men and women.
+Thought to have been compiled sometime in the 13th century, this unusual manuscript contains over 200 poems, some of which have been preserved with both text and musical notation.
 By covering almost every imaginable subject matter, as well as a variety of musical and poetic genres, the Carmina Burana manuscript is an ideal starting point for any singer wishing to enter the world of medieval monophonic song.

 In this course the students will: